digitranslab/jumpstart/docs/docs/widgets/table/serverside-operations/sort.md

 <img className="screenshot-full" src="/img/widgets/table/serverside-operations/sort-loading.png" alt="Fetch data from the data source" />

-This is how server side sort operation is implemented in ToolJet's **Table** component.
+This is how server side sort operation is implemented in JumpStart's **Table** component.
 When sorting is applied to a column in the **Table** component, the query is executed on the server, enabling sorting across the entire dataset.
 This ensures that the sorting is not limited to the data loaded into the **Table** but covers all records in the database.

 </div>